LookOut! Interactive Camera Gimbal Controller for Filming Long Takes: LookOut System Overview

 \textbf{Backpack:} Our system requires low latency feedback control in the wild.
 We use a VR backpack computer with a Quadcore Intel i7 7820HK CPU@2.90GHz and a mobile Nvidia GTX 1070 GPU..
 The backpack can operate for 1.5-2 hours, allowing for very long shots and multiple takes, and is light at 3.6kgs.

 \textbf{Stabilizing Gimbal:} We use the Basecam Handy gimbal to carry the camera assembly.
 The gimbal is programmable through a serial API and allows high speed low latency control and telemetry data transfer up to 80Hz.
 The gimbal has an Inertial Measurement Unit (IMU) on the camera frame assembly, and an encoder for each axis for tight closed loop feedback control.
 We have exclusive control over velocities on yaw (${\psi}$), pitch (${\theta}$), and roll (${\phi}$) on the camera frame assembly, regardless of the orientation of the handle.
 We disable any internal low pass filters on velocity to ensure controllability.
-We tune the gimbal's internal PID~\cite{king2016process} loop for the tightest possible axis velocity control, while ensuring loop stability, given our camera array.
+We tune the gimbal's internal proportional integral derivative (PID)~\cite{king2016process} loop for the tightest possible axis velocity control, while ensuring loop stability, given our camera array.

 \textbf{Camera:} We use two cameras in our system.
 One serves as a guide camera for visual tracking over a $90^{\circ}$ field of view.
 It operates at 60Hz and at a resolution of 1280$\times$720.
-We also use a \textit{star camera} for capturing high quality footage.
+We decouple roles a camera must perform by using a separate camera for capturing high quality footage - which we call a \textit{star camera}.
 This configuration was preferred by filmmakers in our initial scoping.
-It allows for cinematic freedom over camera parameters, without hurting the performance of the visual tracking.
-We design and 3D print a carrier assembly for the cameras, shown in Fig~\ref{fig:assembly_axes}.
-It maximises the balance on all gimbal axes, while minimizing the distance between the optical centers of both cameras within the gimbal's confined space.
+It allows for cinematic freedom over camera parameters used for filming, without sacrificing preferred parameters and hurting the performance of the visual tracking pipeline.
+We design and 3D print a carrier assembly for the cameras, shown in Fig~\ref{fig:RigOverview}.
+It maximizes the balance on all gimbal axes, while minimizing the distance between the optical centers of both cameras within the gimbal's confined space.

 \textbf{Remote Screen:} We use a remote HDMI transmitter and screen when turning the system on.
 Once the system is setup, the screen is put away.

 \textbf{Audio:} The user wears a lapel mic and earphones to speak commands to the system during filming, and to receive feedback throughout actor-enrollment and filming.
 We use an online wake word detection framework, Porcupine~\cite{porcupine}, for recognizing speech commands.